Hawkuletz/qnx_acc/readme.txt

 qfiles/cmds/comm
 ...

-(the program displays the name of each file that it writes)
+(the program displays the local name of each file that it writes)